jpaulm/drawfbp/README.md

 DrawFBP supports "stepwise refinement" or "top-down development" by supporting subnets - blocks in the diagram that can specify lower level diagrams, which can in turn specify lower level ones, and so on.
 DrawFBP allows the user to draw a diagram just using short, descriptive names for blocks (nodes) and to fill in either component or subnet names later.
 Multiple levels can be held under separate tabs, allowing the user to jump back and forth between different levels of a design.

-Alternatively, complex diagrams can be turned into multi-level diagrams by using the "excise" function of the Enclosure block: a group of blocks can be converted into a separate subnet and replaced by a "subnet" block, containing appropriate "external port" blocks in one operation (see Youtube DrawFBP 5 - https://www.youtube.com/watch?v=5brTDk8cpNo around 9:06).
+Alternatively, complex diagrams can be turned into multi-level diagrams by using the "excise" function of the Enclosure block: a group of blocks can be converted into a separate subnet and replaced by a "subnet" block, containing appropriate "external port" blocks, in one operation (see Youtube DrawFBP 5 - https://www.youtube.com/watch?v=5brTDk8cpNo around 9:06).

 DrawFBP can generate networks for Java, C#, and NoFlo.
 These are kept separate in the DrawFBP dialogs and typically use different libraries.